jubbp/EM-COMM-PJ/README.md

 This document is my work to investigate and document an emcomms methodology.
 This EmComm plan is designed for my own use and as such will largely focus on Western Australia 🇦🇺, but the concepts will be transferable to most locations.

+This is a living document, it will change and grow over time so make sure you come back regularly.

+Collaboration is encouraged.
+These documents hosted on GitHub and editable by all.

+Please feel free to contact me vk6dev@gmail.com

 ### 🦺 What is EmComm?